 Nevertheless, if the Trojan:Win32/Wacatac inserted other parasites, you will likely encounter frequent program crashes, slow operation of the device, BSoDs, increased amount of advertisements when browsing, installed programs or files that you have never seen before, etc.

-Unfortunately, the infection of Wacatac Trojan might result in severe consequences, including money loss, installation of other malware, corruption of credit score, or even identity theft/fraud.
+Unfortunately, the infection of any malware, including this trojan might result in severe consequences, including money loss, installation of other malware, corruption of credit score, or even identity theft/fraud.
 Silent pieces of infections often get used as vectors for additional malware.

 Wacatac Trojan is a virus that usually enters users' machines when they click on a fake email attachment

-Therefore, you should always make sure that your computer is virus-free by employing reputable anti-malware software with real-time protection feature.
-Besides, you can also perform a full Wacatac Trojan removal using security tools such as [d1, SpyHunter 5Combo Cleaner, or other reputable vendors.
+Therefore, you should always make sure that your computer is virus-free by employing reputable anti-malware software with real-time protection features.
+Besides, you can also perform a full virus removal using security tools such as Malwarebytes, SpyHunter 5Combo Cleaner, or other reputable vendors.